The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/3-private-properties-static-methods.md

 In this case, we define `getAllUsers` as a static method of the class `User`.
 This is because the action of getting all users should not belong to any one user instance.
 Instead, the entire `User` class should keep track of the instances created from it.

-When deciding to create a method or property as a static method or an instance method, ask yourself "should this property/method belong to an individual user, or the entire class?"
+When deciding to whether or not to make a property or method static, ask yourself "should this property/method belong to an individual instance, or to the entire class?"

 ## Quiz!